 Transnational seminar in Skopje for Macedonian and Bulgarian teachers

-Group of interns in front of the Memorial of the Jews of Macedonia © Camila Ubillus
+Group of interns in front of the Macedonian Jewish Memorial © Camila Ubillus

 This is a first in relations between the two countries.
 It will be renewed in 2018 in Sofia.
-It is also part of a scheme initiated by the Shoah Memorial on the Yugoslav space since 2015 and extended during this year to 9 other key European regions in terms of memory fractures and neighborhood tensions.
+It is also part of a scheme initiated by the Shoah Memorial in Yugoslav space since 2015 and extended during this year to 9 other key European regions in terms of memory fractures and neighborhood tensions.

 Intervention of a first counselor at the French embassy in Macedonia © Camila Ubillus